attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

  - [AT&T API Platform](https://developer.att.com/).

-**Note:** To use the AT&T API Platform SDK to build an app, you must obtain an API key set for each app you intend to utilize the [AT&T API Platform](https://developer.att.com/docs).
+**Note:** To use the AT&T API Platform SDK to build an app, you must obtain an API key set for each app in which you intend to utilize the [AT&T API Platform](https://developer.att.com/docs).
 If you wish to use the SMS or MMS APIs, the AT&T Developer Program will provide short codes (virtual phone numbers) to associate with your app.

 Overview
 ---

 The AT&T API Platform SDK for HTML5 has three main layers: Client/Browser, HTML5 SDK Server, and AT&T API Platform:

-**Client/Browser** Contains your app code; this layer is for end-user interaction.
+**Client/Browser** Contains your app code; this layer is for user interaction.
 The AT&T SDK for HTML5 uses a JavaScript library (att-api-client.js) to enable development of cross-platform mobile Web apps.

 **HTML5 SDK Server** Provides reusable and extendable server code written in Java, PHP, and Ruby.
 The HTML5 SDK Server takes requests from the AttApiClient object and sends them to the AT&T API Platform.